tango-controls/tango-kernel-followup/2020/2020-12-10/Minutes.md

 **Meeting done last week.
 Thanks Emmanuel Taurel for attending.
 Minutes are online: https://github.com/tango-controls/tango-kernel-followup/blob/master/2020/2020-12-03/Minutes.md**

-## Tango GRPC protocol
+## Tango GRPC prototype

-Wilmer presented the work he has been doing on trying to replace CORBA in cppTango with GRPC.
+Wilmer presented the work he has been doing on trying to replace CORBA in cppTango with GRPC in a prototype.

-**Action - MaxIV (Wilmer)**: Make the code of the GRPC prototype publicly available and communicate the link to the Tango Kernel developers so they could have a deeper look at the code and give advices and help.
+**Action - MaxIV (Wilmer)**: Make the code of the GRPC prototype publicly available and communicate the link to the Tango Kernel developers so they could have a deeper look at the code and give more advices and help.
 Thomas also suggested to document the project to help testers/reviewers/contributors to compile and better understand the current code.

 ## Tango RFCs